Antique Furniture Values

 The Value of Antique Buffets

-They give a dining room a beautiful sense of balance, and a touch of sophistication.
+Antique buffets give a dining room a beautiful sense of balance, and a touch of sophistication.
 They can double as drink serving bars, and look very glamorous stocked with pretty decanters, bottles and glassware.
-And if serving large or formal meals is still part of your life (even if it’s a few days a year), an antique buffet is still a great piece to own for its original purpose.
+And if serving large or formal meals gives you joy (even if it’s a few days a year), an antique buffet still fills a great function in the home.

 Antique Values – Why

 Another great use for antique buffets in a modern home is to house and/or center a flat screen TV.
-While technology is making our entertainment systems more and more streamlined, there are still many accessories, cord, dvds and cable boxes that are slightly unsightly.
-Vintage buffets, especially with a little doctoring and diy-ing, make great tv cabinets!
+While our entertainment systems veer towards the flatter and smaller pieces of equipment, many people still need accessories, cord, and cable boxes.
+Vintage buffets, especially with a little doctoring, function as great TV cabinets!

 Antique Buffet values

-And lastly, and perhaps least expectedly, many people use antique and vintage buffets as changing tables for their infants.
-We have, on more than one occasion, sold large, carved impressive antique buffets to expecting mothers looking for a stylish, sturdy and huge piece to put in their nursery.
-For the buck, these statement pieces offer a lot of bang, and when little junior grows up, these awesome and grand statement pieces can go back to serving drinks, food or housing tv equipment, unlike traditional cheap changing tables, which often meet their fate at yard sales and thrift stores.
+And lastly, many people use antique and vintage buffets as changing tables for their infants.
+We have sold large, carved impressive antique buffets to expecting mothers looking for a stylish, sturdy and huge piece to put in their nursery.
+For the price, these statement pieces offer a lot of value.
+When little junior grows up, these awesome and grand statement pieces can go back to serving drinks, food or housing TV equipment.
+Unlike traditional cheap changing tables, antique buffets last for decades.

-These alternate uses for antique buffets add to their desirability and ultimately to their value and saleability.
-However, I cannot stress enough the importance of the beauty, condition and quality of materials in determining the value of an antique buffet.
-No matter how you use them, these pieces take up a lot of visual space in a room, so their prettiness and sturdiness is of utmost importance.
-If they are made of a fine and expensive wood, like mahogany, they often have more value than pine or poplar counterparts.
-If they are made before the age of factory furniture, and are constructed by hand, their value also increases.
-Design wise, inlay, carving or a unique or unusual style, adds to the price of antique buffets.
+No matter how you use them, these pieces take up a lot of visual space in a room.
+Thus their aesthetic value and condition is of utmost importance.
+If an antique buffet features fine and expensive wood, like mahogany, it will have more value than its pine or poplar counterparts.
+Also, if the antique buffet has inlay, carving or a unique or unusual style, it adds to the price of antique buffets.

 Antique Desk Values

-Tall secretary desks with bookcase tops are awesome narrow storage workhorses that take up little floor space.
-Often the desk surface folds away or under a cylinder roll desk, making it great to hide away paper mess.
-Underneath the desk surface, usually two to four drawers help hide any additional clutter (can we say bills bills bills?) and above, typically glass front doors make keeping books, china and collectibles dust free.
-The added display opportunity behind the glass of pretty secretaries adds another added function, and anytime you can avoid dusting the collectables you have added function to your life.
+Tall secretary desks with bookcase tops have great storage and take up little floor space.
+Often the desk surface folds away, making it great to hide away paper mess.
+Underneath the desk surface, usually two to four drawers help hide any additional clutter (can we say bills?) and above, typically glass front doors make keeping books, china and collectibles dust free.
+The added display opportunity behind the glass of pretty secretaries adds another added function.
+Of course, anytime you can avoid dusting the collectibles you have added function to your life.

-Indeed, even the President of the United States is seated at a carved antique partner’s desk in his oval office.
+Indeed, even the President of the United States sits at a carved antique partner’s desk in his oval office.
 Could we site a more important reason than that for buying an antique partners desk?

 Antique Display Cases and China Cabinets Value